-Can Man Dan is a community initiative/fundraising group started by Dan Johnstone in June 2011 with the intent of alleviating poverty, hunger and homelessness in Alberta, Canada.
-Dan’s initiative started on a small scale in 2011 when he would collect non-perishable food donations around his neighborhood and donate them to the Edmonton Food Bank or a local soup kitchen.
+Can Man Dan is the nickname of Dan Johnstone and also the name of his initiative that was created in June 2011 with the intent of alleviating poverty, hunger and homelessness in Alberta, Canada.
+Dan’s initiative started on a small scale in 2011 when he would collect non-perishable food donations around his neighbourhood and donate them to Edmonton’s Food Bank or a local soup kitchen.
 His efforts were quickly recognized and applauded by many, and he was soon joined by his fellow neighbours, complete strangers, and various businesses (locally-owned as well as corporate franchises) who helped him raise food/money/resources for different charities of his choice.
 Johnstone’s efforts have been praised by the community, various community leaders, politicians, and local celebrities.
 Dan’s efforts and events have also been heavily featured on several media outlets throughout the years, both locally and nationally.
-As of January 2018, Dan has raised millions in resources for people in need while bringing awareness to today’s most relevant issues.
-He makes “zero financial gain” from his work, as he believes helping people and promoting a positive message around his community is more important than making a “quick buck.”
+As of January 2020, Dan has raised millions in resources for people in need while bringing awareness to today’s most relevant issues.

 Can Man Dan was created to support the same services that helped Dan and his family when he was growing up.
 Dan, along with his brother, grew up in Edmonton with a single mother, in a low-income household, and for years they struggled to make ends meet.
-Dan and his family relied heavily on many social programs and charities like the Edmonton Food Bank, just to get by.
-After Dan graduated High School in 2006 and secured a well-paying full-time job, he vowed to support and help those same services that his family had once used.
-Dan has publicly stated that he makes “zero financial gain” off the Can Man Dan initiative and just hopes that a few people will follow in his footsteps and start their own projects with the intent of making the world a better place.
+Dan and his family relied heavily on many social programs and charities like Edmonton’s Food Bank, just to get by.
+After Dan graduated high school in 2006 and secured a well-paying full-time job, he vowed to support and help those same services that his family had once used.
+Dan has publicly stated that he makes zero financial gain off the Can Man Dan initiative and just hopes that a few people will follow in his footsteps and start their own projects with the intent of making the world a better place.
 Johnstone’s ultimate goal is to continue to spread a positive message about helping people in need, raise awareness for different charities, and ultimately assist in ending hunger, poverty, and homelessness in Alberta by forming a united community.

 Can Man Dan has had the pleasure of working with/supporting several different charities and non-profit groups around Alberta.
-Since 2011, Can Man Dan has worked with Edmonton’s Food Bank, Calgary’s Food Bank, Operation Friendship Seniors Society, The Bissell Centre, YESS, The Hope Mission, The Mustard Seed, The House Of Refuge, The Lethbridge Interfaith Food Bank, The Wood Buffalo Food Bank, WIN House, SAFEQEY, Adopt-A-Teen, and many more!
+Since 2011, Can Man Dan has worked with Edmonton’s Food Bank, Calgary’s Food Bank, Operation Friendship Seniors Society, The Bissell Centre, YESS, The Hope Mission, The Mustard Seed, The Lethbridge Interfaith Food Bank, The Wood Buffalo Food Bank, WIN House, Santa’s Anonymous, Adopt-A-Teen, and many more!

-Every December (since 2011), Dan camps out 2-4 times (For 3-5 days at a time) in the blistering winter cold trying to raise as much food, money and awareness as he can for various Food Banks around Alberta.
-In 2015, Dan made national news when he took his signature campout “on the road” and toured Alberta raising funds, food and awareness for various food banks around Alberta who were affected by the economic downturn.
-This is perhaps Can Man Dan’s most well-known event, and it has become a staple for the Edmonton Food Bank as it helps raise several thousand pounds of food and thousands of dollars for people in need.
+Every December (since 2011), Can Man Dan camps out 3-5 times (for 4-7 days at a time) in the blistering winter cold to raise as much food, money and awareness as he can for various food banks and Christmas themed charities around Alberta.
+In 2015, Dan made national news when he took his signature campout on the road and toured Alberta raising funds, food and awareness for various food banks around Alberta who were affected by the economic downturn.
+This is perhaps Can Man Dan’s most well-known event, and it has become a staple for food banks and charities across the province.

-Every September (since 2013) on the last weekend before (public) school starts, Dan teams with a local hair salon to give away free haircuts, free hair products, a free BBQ lunch, and free mini food bags to people in need.
-This event has also become a staple event in Edmonton as hundreds of low-income families and people “down on their luck” pack the salon every year to receive some extra assistance before the school starts.
-The event also acts as a fundraiser for Edmonton’s Food Bank as they see a big user increase around this time of the year.
+Every September (since 2013) on the last weekend before the public school year begins, Dan teams with a local hair salon to give away free haircuts, hair products, a BBQ lunch/dinner, and food hampers to thousands of men, women, and children in need.
+This event has become Alberta’s single biggest back-to-school event as thousands of low-income families pack the salon every year to receive some extra assistance before the school starts.